edgedb/edgedb/docs/stdlib/set.rst

 -----------

-.. eql:operator:: if..else: if bool then set of anytype else set of anytype \
+.. eql:operator:: if..then..else: if bool then set of anytype else set of \
-                                -> set of anytype
+                                anytype -> set of anytype

     .. versionadded:: 4.0

-    Produces one of two possible results based on a given condition using ``then`` for an alternative order to ``if..else`` above.
+    Produces one of two possible results based on a given condition.

+    Uses ``then`` for an alternative syntax order to ``if..else`` above.

     .. eql:synopsis::